Visit of George IV to Scotland: The visit

 Saturday morning was marked by a small ceremony and procession including a Clan MacGregor Regalia Guard, as the Honours of Scotland were returned from Holyroodhouse up the Royal Mile to the Castle.
 That evening the King attended a tumultuous civic banquet in the great Hall of Parliament House which Murray had splendidly decorated.

 Next day the King went in state to the Presbyterian Church of Scotland Sunday service at St. Giles' Cathedral.
 On the Monday he made a private visit to the Holyrood Palace apartments of his ancestor Mary, Queen of Scots, then in the evening attended the Caledonian Hunt Ball in a Guards uniform.
-Again many of the dancers were kilted, and the King was excited by the reels and strathspeys.
+For the Caledonian Hunt Society Ball, the male members of the Society wore specially prepared uniforms.
+"The dresses of the ladies were more varied and fanciful than at the Peers’ Ball.
+Blue was much worn; and, as on the previous occasion, there was a great profusion of feathers."
+The King arrived about 9:30 pm, entering the Ballroom with something like a candle-lit procession.
+The King was excited by the reels and strathspeys.
 Once more his wish was met, that while he was in Scotland all music would be "purely national and characteristic".
+The dancing again commenced with a reel; which took place in the circle that surrounded the space in front of the throne.
+In this space two reels at a time were danced without any stop, all the while the King stayed, which was two hours.
+Mudie wrote that "the first reel danced was to the air of Brechin Castle.
+His Majesty was particularly pleased with the second set and clapped his hands in token of his approbation.
+A number of quadrilles were danced in the second ballroom.
+About half an hour after his Majesty retired, country dances commenced, which were kept up with great spirit, by the more vigorous of the company, until nearly seven o’clock in the morning."

 On the Tuesday, 27 August, George made his last and least formal public appearance, showing his evident pleasure at a theatre performance of Scott's Rob Roy adapted and produced by William Henry Murray.